moise-mulungu/mixed-react-projects/project-info/teamdm/tech/css/flow-layout.md

 ### figures and captions

 The <figcaption> HTML element represents a caption or legend describing the rest of the contents of its parent <figure> element.
+The HTML <figcaption> tag is used to define the caption for a figure.
+It is placed as a child element of the <figure> tag along with the content.

+***howtocss: <figcaption> caption for a figure element:: child element of the <figure> tag along with the content***:
   ```js
   <figure>
     <img